moonsama/docs/docs/ecosystem/minecraft-metaverse/minecraft-carnage.md

 ### **Multiverse Asset Factory**

-The Multiverse Asset Factory collection contains the resources that can, could or will be able to be obtained in the Carnage event which can be bridged on-chain to your Moonriver address:
+The Multiverse Asset Factory collection contains the resources that can, could or will be able to be obtained in the Carnage event which can be bridged on-chain to your Moonsama Network address:

 - aStone - Cobblestone
 - aWood - Wood (Logs, directly from trees)